Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Encoded Password

 For added security, ConfigMyApp supports base64 password encoding.
+For example

-For example `echo "password" | base64` outputs  the `YXBwZAo=` which you can be used in ConfigMyApp instead of a plain text `password`
+`echo "password" | base64` outputs  `YXBwZAo=`

+which can be used in ConfigMyApp instead of the plain text `password`

 <b> Run time Paramaters</b>